DoSomething/contentful-prototype/docs/content-publishing/actions/link-action.md

 ## Link Action = Call Action!

 The `LinkAction` can also feature a link to a valid US telephone number!
-(To allow for a 'call your member of congress' type actions and the like).
+(To allow for 'call your member of congress' type actions and the like).

 This can be done by adding the phone number instead of a URL to the `link` field and -importantly- prefixing the telephone number with `tel:`.
 E.G. `tel:212 254-2390`.